saminourji/PulsarStarProject/README.md

-# dsci-100-project_template
-Template project repository for DSCI-100
+# DSCI 100 Project: Pulsar Star
+In collaboration with @Quinn4321 and @wshi06.
+Original repository (this one is forked): https://github.com/Quinn4321/DSCI-100-Group-64